EvSivtsova/SQL-databases/student_directory_2/recipe/student_directory_2_design.md

 class CohortRepository

-  # Gets an array of cohorts with their students depending on their cohort_id value
+  # Gets a cohort with associated students depending on their cohort_id value
   def find_with_students(id)
     # Executes the SQL query:
     # SELECT cohorts.id AS cohort_id,